 Export-Import Bank of the United States

-79 Years Helping Small and Medium-Sized Businesses Succeed in the Global Marketplace
+Helping Small and Medium-Sized Businesses Succeed in the Global Marketplace for 85 Years

-The recent global economic meltdown underscored the reality that, today, economies are interdependent.
+The global fiscal cliff of 2012 underscored the reality that, today, economies are interdependent.
 When one begins to fail, others follow.
 Yet, isolating your company from the rest of the world doesn’t help.
 In fact, most economies can no longer count on domestic markets alone to keep them healthy or help them grow.
 They need to encourage and assist their local businesses to trade across borders.
 For companies to grow and create jobs locally, they must be able to reach customers globally.

 If your company hasn’t yet ventured into foreign markets, there’s a U.S. government agency that provides financial services that can help you find success as an exporter, the Export-Import Bank of the United States.

 As a caveat to this article, the Export-Import bank has undergone a significant amount of change in the past five years resulting in structural realignment and a down-spike in the number of authorized transactions the bank could justify since 2015.
 These changes were the result of a lack of quorum within the board of directors, who are the sole voices approving transactions larger than $10 million.
 Due to this disruption, much of the scope of the Export-Import bank had been scaled back during 2015-2018, further reflected in their annual report data.

 Ex-Im Bank: Helping U.S. Exporters Succeed

 The Export-Import Bank of the United States helps U.S. companies compete in foreign markets on a level playing field by offering export credit services, working capital loan guarantees, alongside many other export protections.

 U.S based companies can maximize their export opportunities through EXIM taking on the credit and country risks that the private sector cannot.
 By working to match the financing that other governments provide to their exporters, the EXIM Bank helps level the playing field for exporters of U.S. goods.